fakedrtom/SVAFotate/README.md

 with any of the SVs of the same SVTYPE in the BED file.
 This option will create an additional output file named `unique.bed` which will list the coordinates of these unique regions, their corresponding SVTYPE, the SV_ID of the SV from which they are found, as well the sample names that are genotyped as heterozygous (0/1) and homozygous (1/1) for the alternate allele.
-Thefollowing figure illustrates how these regions are determined in a variety of matching SV scenarios.
+The following figure illustrates how these regions are determined in a variety of matching SV scenarios.

 ![max_af](https://github.com/fakedrtom/SVAFotate/blob/master/images/SV_Uniq_example_fig.png)

 Additionally, the `-u` option will also add the `SV_Uniq` annotation to the VCF which represents the number of unique regions found within a given SV from the input VCF.
+Similar to the `-c` option, unique regions do not consider restrictions from the `-f` option and this parameter also expects a minimum AF value to be provided that can restict the inclusion of SVs in the BED file.

 #### SV Size Limit
 ```